-Step into the make-believe world of America’s loudest cartoon dad, Homer Simpson, in this crayon-bright recreation of Springfield, now fronting the popular The Simpsons ride at Universal Studios Hollywood.
-Designed to make you feel as if you’ve stepped through your TV into the recreated hometown of the wisecracking Simpsons clan, the outdoor experience lets you visit Bart's favourite hangouts.
-Stop by Moe’s Tavern, Lard Lad Donuts, or Duff Brewery, all under the shadow of show-inspired landmarks, such Stu’s Disco, where the marquee reads, “Closed until disco comes back.”
-Other familiar Springfield eateries come to life here too, so you can get a “Genuine Clown-Endorsed Meal” at Krusty Burger or order a cheesy pie at Luigi’s Pizza, all while Homer’s workplace, Mr. Burns’ Nuclear Power Plant, lets loose with a (whoops, did someone push the wrong button?) make-believe meltdown.
+Step into the fantasy world of America’s loudest cartoon dad, Homer Simpson, in this crayon-bright recreation of Springfield, which now fronts the popular The Simpsons ride at Universal Studios Hollywood.
+Designed to make you feel as if you’ve stepped through your TV into the re-created hometown of the witty Simpsons clan, the outdoor experience gives you the chance to visit Bart's favourite places.
+Call in at Moe’s Tavern, Lard Lad Donuts or Duff Brewery, all in the shadow of show-inspired landmarks, such Stu’s Disco, where the marquee reads, 'Closed until disco comes back'.
+Other familiar Springfield restaurants come to life here too, so you can get a 'Genuine Clown-Endorsed Meal' at Krusty Burger or order a cheesy delight at Luigi’s Pizza, all while Homer’s workplace, Mr. Burns’ Nuclear Power Plant, lets loose with a (whoops, did someone push the wrong button?) make-believe meltdown.

-Movie magic, mega attractions—if Hollywood is the land of make believe, then Universal Studios Hollywood is your chance to step into that fantasy world.
-On a sprawling complex on the east side of the Hollywood Hills, this movie-studio-meets-theme-park blends a studio tour with rides that swoosh, swoop, and dive through movie-and-TV-themed worlds.
+Movie magic, mega attractions—if Hollywood is the land of make-believe, then Universal Studios Hollywood is your chance to step into that fantasy world.
+On a sprawling site on the eastern side of the Hollywood Hills, this film-studio-meets-theme-park blends a studio tour with rides that swoosh, swoop and dive through film-and-TV-themed worlds.

-Step inside the park’s front gates, for instance, and you can choose from the Despicable Me Minion Mayhem ride, the zombie-filled Walking Dead Attraction, or the popular WaterWorld show, which highlights real-life stunt actors.
-Head to the right from the box office at the centre, and you’ll soon arrive at The Wizarding World of Harry Potter™, complete with a recreation of the village of Hogsmeade.
-Toward the back of the park, you’ll find the Springfield of Simpsons fame, including an irreverent simulator ride and branches of Moe’s Tavern and Krusty Burger.
+Step inside the park’s front gates, for instance, and you can choose from the Despicable Me Minion Mayhem ride, the zombie-filled Walking Dead Attraction or the popular WaterWorld show, which features real-life stunt actors.
+Head to the right from the box office at the centre, and you’ll soon arrive at The Wizarding World of Harry Potter™, complete with a re-creation of the village of Hogsmeade.
+Towards the back of the park, you’ll find the Springfield of Simpsons fame, including an irreverent simulator ride and branches of Moe’s Tavern and Krusty Burger.

-Look for the digital signs in the park that highlight the current wait times for all of the rides, as well as the schedule for daily shows.
-Want to skip most lines?
-Upgrade to a Universal Express ticket that lets you bypass the queues, or at least buy your ticket online, which gives you access to the park an hour early.
-To plan out your whole day, download the Universal Studios Hollywood Mobile App, which helps you track ride wait times (and pings you when your favourite ride reaches an ideal timeframe), reminds you about show times, and even leads you back to your car in the parking lot at the end of the day.
-Staying the night is easy, too: Check out the list of preferred hotels located near the park.
+Look out for the digital signs in the park that highlight the current waiting times for all of the rides, as well as the schedule for daily shows.
+Want to skip most queues?
+Upgrade to a Universal Express ticket that lets you bypass them, or at least buy your ticket online, which gives you access to the park an hour earlier.
+To plan your whole day, download the Universal Studios Hollywood Mobile App, which helps you track ride waiting times (and pings you when your favourite ride reaches an ideal queuing time), reminds you about show times, and even takes you back to your car in the car park at the end of the day.
+Staying the night is easy, too: see the list of preferred hotels located near the park.

-Be sure to save time, though, for Universal City Walk.
-The park’s adjacent, neon-lit complex offers an array of stores and dining options, such as outposts Pink’s Famous Hot Dogs, Jimmy Buffett’s Margaritaville, and the first California branch of VooDoo Donuts.
+Make sure you save time, though, for Universal CityWalk.
+The park’s adjacent, neon-lit complex offers a wide range of shops and dining options, such as branches of Pink’s Famous Hot Dogs, Jimmy Buffett’s Margaritaville and the first California VooDoo Donuts.

 Read on to map out your exploration of the theme park.